 How to Pinpoint the Center of a Triangle

-where are the coordinates of the vertex and are the coordinates of the midpoint of the side opposite the vertes.
-The formula locates a point two-thirds of the distance from the vertex to the midpoint of the opposite side.
+To find the centroid of a triangle, use the formula from the preceding section that locates a point two-thirds of the distance from the vertex to the midpoint of the opposite side.

 Simplify the computation to get the point.

-In this example, the centroid is the point (5,3), as shown in the following figure.
+In this example, the centroid is the point (5,3).